H-Bombmxpwr/FPV_Drone/Code/README.md

 ## Running
 video_webserver.ino runs on the ESP32-CAM board and basic_wifi_ap.ino runs on the headset board.

+## Accessing the Webserver
+Use the SSID and password at the top of either program (these must match) to connect an external computer to the WiFi network.
+Then go to 192.168.4.2 in a browse to start the webserver and view the camera feed.
+If you reconfigure the ESP32-CAM board to host its own WiFi, this IP address will change to 192.168.4.1.

 # CSV Conversion Code
 ## Environement Setup
 Follow this [link](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md) to setup the ESP IDF environment in Visual Studio Code.